dawn-cavalier/Spirits/README.md

 # Spirits
-Creating a 2D strategy game from scratch using
+Creating a 2D strategy game from scratch using C++ and SFML